MAKING FOOD TASTIER

 Seasoning a sauce

-Seasonings and additional flavourings add a 2nd layer of flavour to a sauce.
+Seasonings and additional flavourings add a second layer of flavour to a sauce.
 The most basic seasonings are salt and pepper while other flavorings include aromatic vegetables, herbs, spices, and mustard.
-Some of these flavorings are described further on in the lesson.

 Types of sauce